 With a reputation as a leading authority on pain management, Stony Brook Medicine has offered pain management services to the people of Long Island for nearly 30 years.
 Our university-based program uses the biopsychosocial model of medicine to treat chronic and acute pain, provide palliative care, and improve the functionality and quality of life for our patients.
 Managing pain with a biopsychosocial approach means that we go far beyond simply prescribing medicine.
 We also incorporate psychological counseling--especially for patients with chronic pain--to investigate the root causes of pain, work with patients on exercise plans and physical therapy, and utilize appropriate technology.
 This may include a transcutaneous electrical nerve stimulation (TENS) unit, or a spinal cord stimulator, which tricks the brain into thinking it is not experiencing pain.
 Our office is equipped to offer both fluoroscopic and ultrasound-guided injection therapy, and we also incorporate alternative therapies such as acupuncture.

 We work in partnership with area physicians to offer consultations, diagnoses, plans of treatment, and multidisciplinary care.
 Approximately 70 percent of our cases involve chronic lower back pain, so we have developed strong working relationships with both spine surgeons and primary care doctors.
 We have the capabilities and expertise to treat ALL types of chronic and acute pain.
-For more information on our center, read our brochure or call (631) 638-0800.
+For more information on our center, call (631) 638-0800.

 The Anesthesiology Department at Stony Brook University Neurosciences Institute offers acute inpatient pain management services for patients with short-term needs, chronic outpatient pain management services for longer-term issues, and pre-operative services for patients undergoing brain and spinal cord surgery.
 We use general and local anesthesia and both inhalational (inhaled as gases through a mask) and intravenous (liquid injected in the arm) approaches.
 Our mission is to ease your pain and anxiety as much as possible, and we will work with you to implement a pain management plan best suited to your particular situation.
 Our research program is active, and we are pioneering some of the newest anesthesia techniques, the mechanism by which anesthetics work, how they may alter cognitive function, and the conversion of acute to chronic pain.